nxtfsm/demo_helloJestTDD/tutorials/tutorial.md

 ```

-...and then writing a function that automates the steps folks who don't know will take to know if that test is true or false, so that the function will work no matter what country we throw at that:
+...and then writing a function that automates the steps folks who don't know will take to know if that test is true or false, so that the function will work no matter what country we throw at it:

 ```
     function lookupCapitalCity(someCountry) {